 ....featuring a touch of Mingus from Eric van der Westen, a touch of Monk from Edward Simon, and a touch of the Middle East from Idris Rahman and Liran Donin.
 We’ll also be hearing from the Ed Neumeister Quartet, the Emile Parisien Sextet and Jeremy Lirola’s Mock the Borders.
 And halfway thru the show, Pete will be listing the jazz gigs coming up in and around Cambridge.
 Listen HERE at 11pm GMT.

 There's so much good jazz being recorded around the world....a lot of it on small labels....and yet it rarely gets airplay.
-JAZZ TODAY....in it's own small way....tries to put that right!JAZZ TODAY is a fortnightly radio show on Cambridge105 Radio.
-It is broadcast live in Cambridge UK on 105FM, on digital and online at cambridge105.co.uk.
+JAZZ TODAY....in it's own small way....tries to put that right!JAZZ TODAY is a weekly radio show on Cambridge105 Radio.
+It is broadcast live in Cambridge UK on 105FM, on DAB digital and at cambridge105.co.uk.

 JAZZ TODAY ONLINE is a quarterly cloudcast of some of the best tracks to appear on JAZZ TODAY.

 Monday, 24 January 2022

 Eric Van Der Westen: Salut to the Man With the Hat from The Crown & Lobster Trilogy Part III: New Quadrant (EWM)

 Liran Donin & Idris Rahman: Negev from Earth and Bones (self-released)

 Emile Parisien: Madagascar from Louise (ACT)

 Edward Simon: Monk’s Dream from Solo Live (Ridgeway)

 Ed Neumeister Quartet: Ridgewood from What Have I Done?
 (MeisteroMusic)